dharmab/skyeye/docs/CONTRIBUTING.md

   - `application/app.go`: This is the glue that holds the rest of the system together.
 Sets up all the pieces of the application, wires them together and starts a bunch of concurrent routines.
   - `conf/configuration.go`: Application configuration values and miscellaneous globals.
 - `pkg`: Library packages
+  - `bearings`: Models and functions related to handling true and magnetic compass bearings.
   - `brevity`: Models and types related to the structure, syntax and semantics of air combat communication.
 Defines the messages passed between components during a GCI workflow.
   - `coalitions`: Types that define the BLUE and RED coalitions in DCS.
 Split out to untangle an import cycle.
   - `composer`: Turns brevity messages from internal data structures to English language text.